Sudneo/sicksploit/README.md

 # SickSploit

 Collection of tools/scripts to exploit Sick* instances (SickRage, SickChill and similar forks.)
+You can find a more detailed introduction to this collection of tools on [my blog](https://coolbyte.eu/2019/sickown-finding-sickrage-instances/).
 ## Introduction

 SickRage/Chill/Beard are tools to automate the download of TV-Series using torrent or Usenet.